patkle/Metacritic-Scrapy-Project/README.md

 ```zsh
 python3 -m scrapy crawl movies -a pages=5 -O movies.csv
 ```
-where you'd have to replace `movies` with the desired spider name.
+where you need to replace `movies` with the desired spider name.

 ### Arguments